-7.2 REGULATORY FRAMEWORK, THE INTERNATIONAL ACCOUNTING STANDARDS BOARD (IASB) Learners will be able to:
+7.2 REGULATORY FRAMEWORK, THE INTERNATIONAL ACCOUNTING STANDARDS BOARD (IASB)

-- a) Explain the importance of Regulatory Framework for financial reporting. - b) Describe the regulatory framework of accounting in Tanzania. - c) Explain the purpose of an accounting standard and list the main steps in the standard setting process adopted by the IASB - d) Describe the method by which accounting standards are developed. - e) Discuss the structure of the IFRSF/IASB
+- a) Explain the importance of Regulatory Framework for financial reporting. - b) Describe the regulatory framework of accounting in Tanzania. - Explain the purpose of an accounting standard and list the main steps in the standard setting process adopted by the IASB - d) Describe the method by which accounting standards are developed. - e) Discuss the structure of the IFRSF/IASB